 GMOs are a far cry from the heirloom garden seeds of the past.

-2. Hybrid seeds are created when two plants of the same species are cross bred with each other.
-This has it’s benefits and it’s downfalls.
+When two plants of the same species are cross bred with each other, the result is a hybrid plant.
+This has some benefits and some downfalls.
 I’m not completely opposed to using hybrid seeds and I have many times.

 When the two parent plants are crossed, you get a nice strong first generation (or F1) plant.
 Reasons that the plants were crossed may be that one type was pest resistant and the other drought resistant resulting in an F1 plant that is both.